asmov/bak9/README.md

 License (GPL3)
 --------------------------------------------------------------------------------
-bak9: Crates a backup `.bak` copy of a file.
+bak9: Creates a backup `.bak` copy of a file.
 Copyright (C) 2024 Asmov LLC

 This program is free software: you can redistribute it and/or modify